M-Meydan/SB-FunBooksAndVideos/README.md

 # SB-FunBooksAndVideos: Purchase Order Processor

 ## Overview
 The **FunBooksAndVideos Purchase Order Processor** is a microservice designed to handle purchase orders for an online store.
-It processes orders, applies business rules, and integrates with external services for membership activation and shipping slip generation.
-The service is built using ASP.NET Core and follows a clean architecture pattern.
+It processes purchase orders, applies business rules, and integrates with external services for membership activation and shipping slip generation.
+The service is built using ASP.NET and follows a Clean Architecture pattern.

 ## Key Features
 - **RESTful API**: The service exposes a RESTful API for processing purchase orders.